 LMU's 3-0 win over UCLA in final game of 2014 The Concourse Hotel at LAX Classic

-Black guided LMU to the 2012 NCAA Tournament for the first time since 2005.
-The Lions finished the year with an 18-13 overall record and an 8-8 mark in the WCC (sixth) to earn an at-large bid.
+Black's 2012 indoor squad broke a six-year drought for LMU in the NCAA Tournament, as the Lions earned an at-large bid to play in the Tournament for the first time since 2005.
+The Lions finished the year with an 18-13 overall record and an 8-8 mark in the WCC (sixth) to earn the nod.
 A testament to the strength of the West Coast Conference, LMU was one of six WCC teams to make the tournament.
 Four of Black's players earned All-WCC honors at the conclusion of the year, including Betsi Metter who took home her second WCC Defensive Player of the Year selection and an honorable mention bid.
 Black also guided Kathleen Luft to a first team All-WCC selection after the outside hitter led the conference with 474 kills at a rate of 4.16 per set.

-Most recently, Black helped LMU to a 14-14 record and an 8-10 mark in the WCC en route to a sixth-place finish in 2013.
+After guiding LMU to that initial run to the Tournament in 2012, Black helped LMU to a 14-14 record and an 8-10 mark in the WCC en route to a sixth-place finish in 2013.
 The season was highlighted by the third straight selection of Metter as WCC Defensive Player of the Year and an honorable mention All-WCC honoree.
-Luft and Litara Keil were also lauded by the WCC, earning a first-team and honorable mention selection, respectively.
+Luft and Keil were also lauded by the WCC, earning a first-team and honorable mention selection, respectively.
 Metter, Black's first recruit after being named LMU head coach, finished her career as LMU's all-time leader in digs and aces, amassing 1,802 digs and 170 aces over a four-year career.

 Black's sophomore campaign at LMU in 2011 saw the Lions finish 14-16 overall and sixth in the West Coast Conference at 7-9.
 Metter highlighted a trio of Lions lauded as part of the All-West Coast Conference selections in Black's second year, earning Defensive Player of the Year accolades and a spot on the All-WCC honorable mention team.